linnarsson-lab/ROBOFISH/Instalation.md

 - Save the settings and then make sure the temperature readings are correct (double click on the Thermistor name in the main menue).
 If all works close the webbsite and the Virtual hub program.

 ### Pushbullet communication
 The system communicates with the user with push messages through the program Pushbullet.
 The system will update you about the status of the experiment and will let you know if any of the buffers are getting low.
 Furthermore, it will sound the alarm is something is wrong.
 You will need an account at Pushbullet to use this functionality.
+It is recommended to get a paid account.
+The free account only allowes an X ammount of messages to be sent.
+In normal operation this should be enough but in case there is something wrong the ROBOFISH system can send a lot of messages to alarm the user, maxing out the quota, so that you will not receive any messages.
 - Go to the website of [Pushbullet](https://www.pushbullet.com/).
 - Make an account.
 - Go to settings and create and acces token.
 This will be your address.
 - Install the Pushbullet [app](https://www.pushbullet.com/apps) on your [phone](https://play.google.com/store/apps/details?id=com.pushbullet.android&referrer=utm_source%3Dpushbullet.com) (android only), web browser or Windows.
 - In the user program open the datafile by typing `part`.
-- In the Operator_address table add your name in lower case and the Pushbullet token.
-- You can add up to 10 operators.
+- In the Operator_address table add your Pushbullet token after one of the `OperatorX` slots.
+When you are using the program you will need to use your `OperatorX` identifier as your name.
+You can add up to 10 operators.
 - Save and close the datafile, hit enter in the user program.
 - In the popup window indicate that you updated the Operator_address.
+In this section you used the `part` updating method.
+This is a bit quicker than using `all` but there is a risk that you forget to click the tickboxes so that the data is not uploaded to the machine.

 ### Initiate the system
 The next cell in the Jupyter lab notebook will contain the functions to initiate the system.
 First make sure all paths in this cell are correct.
 - Make sure the path to the database is correct.
 In your ROBOFISH folder a new folder should have been made called `FISH_database` containing the database: `FISH_System2_db.sqlite`.
 Add the path to this file in the Jupyter lab (Windows: right click, properties, Location).
 - For the first run you can ignore the `start_imaging_file_path` and the `imaging_output folder`.
 Below are the explanations if you want to set them up.
   - The `start_imaging_file` is a file that the system uses to communicate with the Nikon software to automatically start the imaging once a staining is done.
 It is present in this repository.
 Find the 'start_imaging_file.txt', and put the path to this file in the program.
 (The `start_imaging_file.txt` is a text file with a single number in it.
-If you make it from scratch put a 0.
-0 means no sample to image.
-1 means start imaging of the sample or sample number 1.
+If you make it from scratch put a `0`. `0` means no sample to image. `1` means start imaging of the sample or sample number 1.
 Or another number if there are multiple samples.)
-  - For the 'imaging_output_folder' specifiy the path were the images will be saved.
+  - For the `imaging_output_folder` specifiy the path were the images will be saved.
 The program will make a log file containing all details of that imaging round and experiment to the specified folder.
 It is a pickeled python dictionary that can be opened with: `pickle.load(open('<path to file>', 'rb)`

-- Make sure the recevoir is on the right side of the pump.
-OTHERWISE CHANGE THIS TO THAT.....
+- The pump needs to know which side is the input port and which is the output port.
+At the moment this is hardcoded and needs to be changed manually. Ín the ROBOFISH folder open the `FISH2_functions.py` file.
+In line 348 you can change the input port.
+The input port is the port that is connected to the RunningBuffer.
+If the Running buffer is connected left and the rescervoir right, set the `'in_port equal'` to `'lef'`, like: `self.pump.init(in_port='left', init_speed = 20)` If your ports are mirrored  set `in_port` equal to `'right'`.
 - If something goes wrong and you want to restart the initiation, you probably need to restart the kernel of the notebook (Kernel --> Restart kernel).
 This is because the COM ports will be dedicated already and can not be reassigned by the same python kernel.

+- Now initiate the system by calling: `F2 = FISH2_functions.FISH2(db_path, imaging_output_folder, start_imaging_file_path, system_name='ROBOFISH')`
+- In the `XXXXXXXXXXXXXXXXXXXXX file with basic instructions` file you will find examples and explanation of the basic and advanced functions of ROBOFISH so that you can program you own protocols.
+In the `XXXXXXXXXXXXXXXXXXX EEL.ipynb` file you will find the full protocol to run EEL experiments.

 find padding volume